 Discounts work for only one product at a time

 Some people have dreamed up combination discounts, where a customer would get a discount if they bought two or more linked products.
 An example might be $5.00 off a T-shirt if you've signed up for a certain season.
 While this is a compelling idea, the software does not support it at this time.

 Sequential Discounts work only within one season

-Some DASH users have their camps set up as separate seasons for each week.
+Some Dash admin users have their camps set up as separate seasons for each week.
 The sequential discount option cannot span seasons, and so these users cannot take advantage of this option.